One Family. 117 Years Of Restaurants.

 There now are five Columbia Restaurant locations and two Columbia Cafes (at the Tampa Bay History Center and at Tampa International Airport).

 In 2016, the family brought a beloved Tampa restaurant, Goody Goody Burgers, back to life in Tampa's Hyde Park Village.
-The iconic diner serves handmade pies and the famous Goody Goody Burger P.O.X., made with original recipes from 1925.
-A second location operates in Tampa International Airport.
+The iconic diner served handmade pies and the famous Goody Goody Burger P.O.X., made with original recipes from 1925.
+The location is closing in Sept.
+29, 2024, but a second location operates in Tampa International Airport.
+Also, several Goody Goody menu items will be featured on the menu at Columbia Café at Tampa Bay History Center on Water Street.

 Café Con Leche Ybor City also operates in Tampa International Airport.